davidmerrick/wecode-hackathon-2017/README.md

 ## Running Locally

 1. Install Node modules by running `npm install`.
+2. Bundle the js with `webpack`.
-2. Run `firebase serve` to start the server.
+3. Run `firebase serve` to start the server.
-3. Open a browser to [http://localhost:5000](http://localhost:5000).
+4. Open a browser to [http://localhost:5000](http://localhost:5000).